Miss BumBum Suzy Cortez Pops Champagne In Scandalous Lingerie In Scorching New Photo

 Suzy Cortez is pushing the envelope in her most recent social media share and her fans are loving it.
-As those who follow the brunette beauty on social media are well aware, Cortez loves to show of her amazing figure in a wide-range of sexy outfits that include bikinis, lingerie, thongs, and plenty of other NSFW ensembles as well.
-In the most recent photo that was shared for her legion of 2 million-plus fans, the beauty sizzled in another scandalous outfit that left very little to the imagination.
+As those who follow the brunette beauty on social media are well aware, Cortez loves to show off her amazing figure in a wide range of sexy outfits that include bikinis, lingerie, thongs, and plenty of other NSFW ensembles as well.
+In the most recent photo that was shared for her legion of 2 million-plus followers, the beauty sizzled in another scandalous outfit that left very little to the imagination.

-In the caption of the post, the model did not specifically reveal to fans where she was but she appeared to be in a hotel room, striking a pose on the bed with a white comforter.
-The model faced her backside to the camera, looking over her shoulder with a slight smile on her face.
-For the occasion, the stunner rocked a black and white thong and a matching top that showed off her pert derriere as well as plenty of sideboob.
+The model did not specifically reveal to fans in her caption where she was located.
+However, she appeared to be in a hotel room, striking a pose on the bed with a white comforter.
+She faced her backside to the camera, looking over her shoulder with a slight smile on her face.
+For the occasion, the stunner rocked a black-and-white thong and a matching top that showed off her pert derriere as well as a lot of sideboob.
 She held a bottle of champagne to cover her chest in the shot and also wore a pair of nude heels.

 Just in front of her was an ice bucket for chilling the bubbly.
 Cortez dressed up the look with a pair of dangly silver earrings and wore her long locks slicked back in a high bun.
 The model also rocked a stunning application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.

 In the caption of the post, she directed her Instagram followers to the “Fans Only” section of her website.

-Since the post went live on her page, it’s earned Cortez a ton of attention, racking up over 23,000 likes in addition to well over 200-plus comments.
+Since the post went live on her page, it’s earned Cortez a ton of attention, racking up over 23,000 likes, in addition to well over 200-plus comments.
 Some of her followers took to the photo to let her know that she looks stunning while many others raved over her killer figure.
-A few more followers had no words and commented on the post with their choice of emoji, most notably the flame and heart.
-About half of her fans commented in English and the other half in Spanish.
+A few more had no words and commented on the upload with their choice of emoji, most notably the flame and heart.

 “You are the hottest woman that I have ever seen in my life.
 I would love to take you home and introduce you to my family,” one fan raved.

 “Gorgeous.
-They don’t make them any better than you,” a second fan added in addition to a series of flame emoji.
+They don’t make them any better than you,” a second fan added, trailing their comment with a series of flame emoji.

 “Excuse me while I go and catch my breath because you just took it away Suzy,” one more gushed.